akash-network/awesome-akash/nitropage/README.md

 ## Getting Started

-- deploy this template with your favorite deployment tool for Akash (e.g. [Cloudmos](https://deploy.cloudmos.io/))
+- deploy this template with your favorite deployment tool for Akash (e.g. [Akash Console](https://console.akash.network/))
     - change `NITRO_AUTH_SALT` and `NP_AUTH_IRON_PASSWORD`
 - when the deployment is up and running, visit http://your-deployment-url/admin to create an admin account
 - after first login you can now create a Nitropage project